mnopqr1/AoC2023/README.md

 ## Day 23 (on Day 30)

 A depth-first search with (for part 2) a condensed graph, because only the branch points matter.
-With `pypy3` this takes 46 seconds on my machine to run so optimizations are probably possible, but at this point I'm happy to just take a star...
+With `pypy3` this takes 46 seconds on my machine to run (and cPython takes 3m 23s), so optimizations are probably possible, but at this point I'm happy to just take a star...
 Two to go...

+## Day 21 (on Day 30)

+I got fed up with all my attempts and found a solution that says you can just compute a few "big steps" of size 131, and then use quadratic interpolation.
+Not entirely sure why this works...

+## Day 25 (on Day 30)

+The very last part of day 25... wasn't there!
+Done!